donut-party/system/README.md

 _instances_ and implement component behavior.
 A def can also contain additional configuration values that will get passed to the signal handlers.

-In the example above, we've defined `:start` and `:stop` signal handlers.
-Signal handlers are just functions with three arguments.
-The first argument is the value of `:conf`: you can see that the `:start` handler destructures `items` out of its first argument.
-The value of `items` will be `10`.
+In the example above, we've defined `::ds/start` and `::ds/stop` signal handlers.
+Signal handlers are just functions with one argument, a map.
+How is this map constructed?

+The value of your component's `::ds/config` is used as the starting point.
+In the example above, that means that the map will contain `{:items 10}`.
+(This also implies that `::ds/config` must be a map.)
+You can see that the `::ds/start` signal handler destructures `items` out of its first argument.

+(Other key/value pairs get added to this map, and I'll cover those as we need them.)

 This approach to defining components lets us easily modify them.
-If you want to mock out a component, you just have to use `assoc-in` to assign a new `:start` signal handler.
+If you want to mock out a component, you just have to use `assoc-in` to assign a new `::ds/start` signal handler.

 Signal handlers return a _component instance_, which is stored in the system map under `::ds/instances`.
 Try this to see a system's instances: